gogocat/dataBind/README.md

     <h1 data-jq-text="fullName | uppercase"></h1>
 ```
 The attribute `data-jq-text` is refernce to the viewModel's property '**heading**'.
-All binding can handle deep path reference eg. `data-jq-text="childObj.myArray[1].heading"`
+All binding can handle deep object path reference eg. `data-jq-text="childObj.myArray[1].heading"`

-The 2nd example shows usage of **filter** (more detail below).
-The value from viewModel's property `fullName` will pass on to the viewModel's property uppercase (a function that returns value) then display.
+The 2nd example shows usage of **filter** ` | `.
+The value from viewModel's property `fullName` will pass on to the viewModel's `uppercase` function that returns value to be display.
+Filters can be chain together one after the other. more detail below.

 ### css binding
 ```html